fahim8401/xenproxy/README.md

 # LXC Multi-Protocol IP Gateway Admin Panel

-A production-ready Python Flask application for managing a secure, multi-protocol IP gateway using LXC containers.
-All monitoring, management, and configuration are accessible through a custom admin panel.
+A production-ready Python Flask application for managing a secure, multi-protocol IP gateway using **LXC containers** (one per IP address).
+All monitoring, management, and configuration are accessible through a custom admin panel—no external monitoring tools required.

 ---